ddierickx/dtop/README.md

 Then point your webbrowser at http://localhost:12345 and you should see (screenshot may not be up to date):

+The port can be change by passing the '--port X' parameter to dtop.

 ![Image](/screenshot.png?raw=true)

 ### run as a daemon